AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section2/demo/aks/instructions.md

         --query id -o tsv)
 ```

-Log into the Azure portal, go to your AKS cluster, and check the permissions on "pearsonuser@mlevan1992outlook.onmicrosoft.com"
+Log into the Azure portal, go to your AKS cluster, and check the permissions on the user.